Lay3rLabs/TrustGraph/frontend/Flow.md

 > Yes

 ╔═══════════════════════════════════════════════════════════╗
-║                  BLOCKCHAIN TRANSPARENCY                  ║
-║                    BINDING OATH I                         ║
+║                    BINDING OATH                           ║
+║               EXPERIMENTAL PARTICIPATION                  ║
 ╚═══════════════════════════════════════════════════════════╝

-🔴 CRITICAL UNDERSTANDING REQUIRED:
+🔴 BLOCKCHAIN TRANSPARENCY:

-   ALL DATA GENERATED IN THIS EXPERIMENT IS RECORDED ON A PUBLIC BLOCKCHAIN.
-THIS INCLUDES:
+   ALL DATA IS RECORDED ON A PUBLIC BLOCKCHAIN

-   • Your interactions and decisions
-   • All votes and attestations
+   • Your interactions, decisions, votes, and attestations
-   • Any participant actions taken

-   This data is PERMANENTLY PUBLIC and CANNOT BE DELETED.
+   • This data is PERMANENTLY PUBLIC and CANNOT BE DELETED
-   The blockchain remembers everything.
-Forever.

-> Continue

-╔═══════════════════════════════════════════════════════════╗
-║                SOFTWARE RELIABILITY OATH                  ║
-║                    BINDING OATH II                        ║
-╚═══════════════════════════════════════════════════════════╝

 🟠 NO WARRANTIES OR GUARANTEES:

-   This experimental software may contain bugs, vulnerabilities, or unexpected behaviors.
+   This experimental software may contain bugs or unexpected behaviors

-   THERE ARE NO WARRANTIES regarding:
-   • Reliability of the system
-   • Security of your data
-   • Continued availability
+   • No guarantees regarding reliability, security, or availability
-   • Financial outcomes

-   You proceed at your own risk, digital prophet.
+   • You proceed at your own risk, digital prophet

-> Continue

-╔═══════════════════════════════════════════════════════════╗
-║                  EXPERIMENTAL NATURE OATH                 ║
-║                    BINDING OATH III                       ║
-╚═══════════════════════════════════════════════════════════╝

-🟡 FINAL UNDERSTANDING:
+🟡 EXPERIMENTAL NATURE:

-   This protocol may evolve, change, or be discontinued at any time.
-The experiment is fluid, alive.
+   This protocol may evolve, change, or discontinue at any time

-   YOU SHOULD HAVE NO EXPECTATIONS about:
-   • Long-term stability
-   • Specific outcomes
-   • Financial returns
+   • No expectations of stability, specific outcomes, or returns
-   • Guaranteed functionality

-   You are here to explore what emerges from collective imagination made manifest through technology.
+   • You are here to explore collective imagination made manifest

+By signing, you acknowledge these terms and join the experiment.

 "what we imagine together becomes"
 "what we imagine together becomes"